FAIR BOOK

 46.

-CELEBRATING THE BOUNTY OF GREY COUNTY SPECIAL - Most Points in sections 1-46 (combined) donated by the Hawken Family
+168 Years - "Where Tradition Meets Tomorrow" SPECIAL - Most Points in sections 1-46.
+Prize donated by the Hawken Family.

 Photography Clip Art